SAP/fundamental-styles/docs/pages/components/side-navigation.md

 <br>

-## Side navigation with multiple levels - compact mode
+## Side navigation with 2 levels - compact mode
 In compact mode the dimensions of the controls are reduced, allowing more information to be displayed.
 This mode is suggested for devices operated by mouse and keyboard. <br>
 The lists in both sections (Main and Utility) should have the `fd-nested-list--compact` modifier class.